ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
   Set the icon to use in your App when compiling as a Mobile Native App.
-See [Icon Management](/developers/user-guide/product-guide/mobile-apps-sites/icon-management)
+See <a href="/developers/user-guide/product-guide/mobile-apps-sites/icon-management">Icon Management</a>

 </td>
 </tr>